 You might have heard the phrase “forensic evidence” before, which simply means evidence that is able to be presented in a court of law.
-Hence, forensic accounting is an analysis of financial information that can be used to support a case in a court of law.
+Hence, forensic accounting is a term to describe an analysis of financial information that can be used to support a case in a court of law.

 Types of Forensic Accounting

-There are various types of forensic auditing that can take place, and they are typically organized by the types of legal proceeding that they fall under.
-Below are some of the most common example:
+There are various types of forensic auditing that can take place, and they are typically grouped by the types of legal proceedings that they fall under.
+Below are some of the most common examples:

 - Financial theft (customers, employees, or outsiders)

 - Economic damages (various types of lawsuits to recover damages)

 - M&A related lawsuits

 There is a broad range of career options that exist for accountants who want to get into forensic accounting.
 Depending on the client being represented and the nature of the trial, the work and responsibility can be distinctly different.
 For example, working on a personal divorce versus the Enron scandal would be vastly different.

 The types of activities performed by these specialized accountants include investigating fraud, quantifying damages, valuing a company, or assessing tax bills.